1 in 3: The Domestic Violence Podcast

 Breaking the Silence on Domestic Violence

-According to the CDC and WHO respectively, 1 in 3 American men experience physical or sexual violence or stalking by an intimate partner within their lifetime.
-1 in 3 women worldwide experience physical or sexual violence by an intimate partner or sexual violence by a non partner in their lifetime.
+According to the CDC and WHO, 1 in 3 American men will experience physical violence, sexual violence, or stalking by an intimate partner in their lifetime.
+Globally, 1 in 3 women will experience physical or sexual violence—most often at the hands of an intimate partner.

 Play Latest Episode